MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/download-models.md

 2. In the **Feature Settings** screen, under **Preview features**, slide **Offline mode feature** to On.

    ![Offline mode feature setting](media/offline-mode.PNG "Offline mode feature setting")

+3. Close the Product Visualize app, and then restart it.

 ## Download a 3D model